 Canteen

-Currently in pop-up form, Canteen is managed by Frome Food Network: it is a project set up by, and for, the Frome community to improve wellbeing and access to responsibly-sourced, well-cooked food; bridge the gap between local food and local people; and generally further a sense of togetherness.
+Currently in pop-up form, Canteen is managed by Frome Food Network: it is a project set up by, and for, the Frome community to help local people access responsibly-sourced, wholesome food in a communal setting.

 Canteen is inspired by projects and concepts such as The Long Table, The Big Lunch, the comforting but somewhat short-lived British Restaurants of the 1940s, and the National Food Service.